tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * `X_train` and `X_test` are transformed into DataFrames in order to reshape them to meet the requirements of Scikit-learn.

-* `y_train` and `y_test` can remain as pandas series, however.
+* `y_train` and `y_test` can remain as Pandas series, however.

-Briefly go over the boiler plate code to generate a linear regression model with Scikit-learn:
+Briefly go over the boilerplate code to generate a linear regression model with Scikit-learn:

   ```python
   from sklearn.linear_model import LinearRegression